 From the White Mark, continue steeply downslope heading for a gate in the lower right-hand corner of the National Trust’s Watlington Hill site.
 From the gate head down a short track to meet a road.
 Ignore the footpath opposite to Watlington Chalk Pits.
 Instead follow the roadside path for about 30 metres and then cross the road and turn right into a track signposted as the Ridgeway long distance footpath, which at this point follows the route of the ancient Icknield Way.

 The Icknield Way

 The Icknield Way is an ancient trackway in southern England that goes from Norfolk to Wiltshire.
 It follows the chalk escarpment that includes the Berkshire Downs and Chiltern Hills.
 It is thought by some to be one of the oldest traceable routes in Britain, however, this has been disputed, and the evidence for its being a prehistoric route has been questioned.
 The earliest mentions of the Icknield Way are in Anglo-Saxon charters from the year 903 onwards.
 The charters refer to several locations that span a distance of 40 miles from Wiltshire to Buckinghamshire.

 Continue along the Ridgeway between a set of concrete blocks, following the wide track for just over 750 metres until you reach another two sets of concrete blocks either side of a crossing lane.
 Here, turn right onto the lane (Station Road), which is part of the Oxfordshire Way.
-After 350m, you will reach a sign for The Pyrton Cat Hotel.
+After 350m, you pass through some white wood fencing.
 After a further 100m look out for a concealed path on your left, marked as path PY16.